icgc-dcc/dcc-docs/docs/cloud/guide.md

 ##### Does the client maintain state?

-Yes, the client maintains state in the working directory in a hidden file `.<Object ID>/meta`.
+Yes, the client maintains state, for *downloads*, in the working directory in a hidden file `.<Object ID>/meta`.
 This file includes cached pre-signed URLS.
 If your downloads fail unexpectedly, then try deleting this directory to purge pre-signed URLs that may have expired.
 Also, when using the `mount` command with the `--cache-metadata` option, `.entities.cache` and `.objects.cache` are stored in the current working directory.

 ##### Why do I get a security exception when I try to download an object?